 THE OFFICE OF THE FUTURE See→

-With the advent of AI and robotics affices will be geared to the emotional and physiological requirements of the highly paid staff.
+With the advent of AI and robotics offices will be geared to the emotional and physiological requirements and wellbeing of the highly paid staff.
 2 Tilt chairs and their 4M derivatives will be exactly relevant.

 The Global environment.
 Where does the 2T chair stand in relation to the global environment and recycling?